Policy Board

 SAUL Trustee Company

-Rob is Head of Technical and Communications at SAUL Trustee Company (STC) – Trustee for the non-academic staff pension scheme of the University of London.
-The Scheme has over 85,000 members and around £3bn in assets, has both DB and DC sections and is an authorised Master Trust.
+Rob is CEO of SAUL Trustee Company (STC) – Trustee for the non-academic staff pension scheme for the University of London as well as c50 other participating employers in London and South East England.
+SAUL has over 90,000 members and around £3bn in assets, has both DB and DC sections and is an authorised Master Trust.
 Rob joined STC in 2010.

-Rob is an experienced practitioner with wide-ranging operations experience spanning in-house, outsourced providers and regulatory environment.
-He brings over 20 years’ experience in pensions to his role at STC.
+Rob is an experienced practitioner with wide-ranging operations experience spanning in-house, outsourced providers and the regulatory environment.
+He brings over 25 years’ experience in pensions to his role at STC.

 As well as providing strategic advice to the Trustee Board, Committees and Executive, Rob is an organisational leader and strategic thinker who sets direction and builds effective teams to deliver operational effectiveness and performance.
-Rob is particularly focussed on achieving the right outcomes for our members.
+Rob is particularly focused on achieving the right outcomes for SAUL members.

 Rob is also active in the wider industry as a member of the PLSA’s Policy Board and Chair of the PLSA’s DB Committee.